PonyCui/PPEtcHosts/README.md

 ## License

-NSEtcHosts is available under the MIT license.
+PPEtcHosts is available under the MIT license.
 See the LICENSE file for more info.